iFR-ACSO/Clarabel.m/README.md

 Ensure you have the necessary mex file and libraries set up correctly before running the example.
 This example demonstrates basic usage and can be extended for more complex scenarios.

+# Current Status
+The current interface allow to solve all problems except SDPs.
+In the example folder, the MATLAB implementation of the examples found in the Clarabel.cpp repo are implemented.

 # Usage Example

 Below is an usage example to showcase solving a more detailed optimization problem.